 Every time there is an emergency, women are there and ready to lead.
 These are just some of the incredible women we work with.

 Leiwia has led her community in Vanuatu through floods, cyclones, volcanic ashfall and COVID-19.
-After her community was struck by cyclone Pam, Leiwia joined the Women I Tok Tok Tugeta (WITTT) network which offers women a space to get support, have their voices heard and collaborate to ensure future emergency preparation.
+After her community was struck by cyclone Pam, Leiwia joined the Women I Tok Tok Tugeta (WITTT) network which is supported by the Australian Government Department of Foreign Affairs and Trade.
+It offers women a space to get support, have their voices heard and collaborate to ensure future emergency preparation.

 “A lot of disasters are coming as the climate changes.
 If we come together, mobilise together, talk about those issues… WITTT can help Erromango [island],” Leiwia said.